Entroido de Xinzo de Limia: complete guide to the longest Carnival in Spain

 Piñata

-February 26: the end of the Entroido festivities in Xinzo de Limia includes children’s activities and lots of music.
+The end of the Entroido de Xinzo de Limia celebrations also includes children’s activities and plenty of music.

 There are three hotels in Xinzo de Limia, all three of which are very similar and located on the same street.